qaraqol/disperse/README.md

-# EOSJS Transaction System
+# Disperse

-A modular system for processing EOS token transfers using CSV files.
+A modular system for processing WAX token transfers using CSV files.
 This system allows you to configure token transfers and process them in batch using a CSV file for recipient information.

 ## Features